Exploring Annapurna Base Camp Trek

 Annapurna Circuit Trek Description

 Opened in 1977, the Annapurna Circuit Trek route has arguably become the most popular hiking route in Nepal, and a must for anyone keen on experiencing the most breathtaking and vibrant adventure holidays in the Himalayas.
-The Annapurna Circuit Trek provides a diversity of trekking experiences owing mainly to its broad terrains, which range from green pastures to dry desert climate.
-There are numerous viewpoints throughout the route that offer stunning views of the Himalayas.
+The Annapurna Circuit Trek provides a diversity of trekking experiences owing mainly to its broad terrains, which range from green pastures to desert climates.
+Numerous viewpoints throughout the route offer stunning views of the Himalayas.

 The Annapurna circuit trek begins at Besisahar, which is 8 hours long drive away from Kathmandu.
 The trek lasts from 10 to 17 days depending on your choice of the detour to the Annapurna Base Camp and Sanctuary Area.
 The trek covers 150 to 250 km of distance, depending on when you stop the tour.
 You can cover major places on the route in a vehicle.
 One of the natural attractions covered in the trek is Kali Gandaki Gorge.